August von Mackensen: Postwar

 During the German presidential election of 1932, Mackensen supported Paul von Hindenburg against Adolf Hitler, whose political skills he nevertheless admired.

 After Hitler gained power in January 1933, Mackensen became a visible, if largely symbolic, supporter of the Nazi regime.
-A striking visual icon of the Prussian traditions adopted by Hitler's regime, he appeared in his black uniform and death's-head busby at public events organized by the German government or the Nazi Party such as the Day of Potsdam on 21 March 1933.
+A striking visual icon of the Prussian traditions adopted by Hitler's regime, he appeared in his black uniform and death's-head busby at public events organized by the German government or the Nazi Party such as Potsdam Day on 21 March 1933.
 On 26 August 1933, Prussian Minister President Hermann Göring appointed Mackensen to the recently reconstituted Prussian State Council.
 In 1935, he stood by Hitler's side for the ceremonies of the March 16 Heldengedenktag, or Heroes' Memorial Day, celebrating Hitler's public announcement that Germany would cease to comply with the Treaty of Versailles, and would openly re-arm.
 One of Mackensen's ceremonial visits brought him to Passau, where he received a hero's welcome.